chichiwang/notes/languages/java/modern_java/README.md

 * Apache Log4J
   * A library for structured application logging
     * Allows you to introduce logging statements and send those statements to many different packages depending on the configuration

+### Distributed System Libraries
+* Netty
+  * Low level library
+  * Makes it easy to build clients and servers for various protocols
+    * HTTP, HTTP2, Web Sockets, etc
+  * Provides productive abstractions over the underlying TCP and UDP mechanisms
+  * One of the best performing networking libraries in the Java space
+* Akka
+  * Actor model for concurrency
+  * Can be used within a single JVM or distributed throughout a cluster for distribution
+* RxJava
+  * Implementation of the reactive programming paradigm
+  * Asyc, event-model based
+* Apache Camel
+  * Library to wire up existing systems into new workflows
+    * Enterprise application integration
+  * Provides support for many transports and connectors to enterprise systems